Kilts

 Fotunetely, it is most unlikely that you should ever meet such a guy, at least when you keep away from highland gatherings and the like.
 I have only read about them.

 More seriously, however, is that an imaginary kilt police may exist within the heads of many insecure kilt wearers or potential kilt wearers, making the first category overdress, which, in fact, might draw considerably more attention to them, than had they just worn a kilt and a few accessories, and or causing them to wear their kilt too seldom.
-The imaginary kilt police no doubt also scares away many potential kilt wearers from starting wearing kilts in the first place.
+The imaginary kilt police no doubt also scares away many potential kilt wearers from starting to wear kilts in the first place.

 Next page